National Civil War Centre

-The Centre for English Local History at the University of Leicester and the National Civil War Centre (NCWC) have been working together to transform the public history of the British and Irish Civil Wars since 2012, when Newark Museum began its transformation, with the help of the Heritage Lottery Fund and Newark and Sherwood District Council, into opening as the NCWC in May 2015.
+The Centre for Regional and Local History (formerly the Centre for English Local History) at the University of Leicester and the National Civil War Centre (NCWC) have been working together to transform the public history of the British and Irish Civil Wars since 2012, when Newark Museum began its transformation, with the help of the Heritage Lottery Fund and Newark and Sherwood District Council, into opening as the NCWC in May 2015.

 A collaboration agreement between the University of Leicester and the NCWC followed in 2017, in which year the NCWC achieved its national museum accreditation.
 Also in 2017, the NCWC became the official impact partner of the AHRC-funded Civil War Petitions project (2017-2022) which is building a free public website that showcases the testimonies of maimed soldiers, war widows, orphans and those impoverished by the wars.
 In 2020, the project’s extensive blog series was highly commended for the Janette Harley Prize by the British Records Association.
 We have also been collaborating with NCWC’s Learning and Participation Team and partner schoolteachers from across England in NCWC workshops to develop educational resources at Key Stage 3, GCSE and A Level.

 Another collaborative exhibition, named The World Turned Upside Down, followed (2019-2021).
 Oresta Muckute was appointed a Midlands 4 Cities Collaborative PhD student between the University and the NCWC in 2019, and she is co-ordinating plans for a further exhibition for 2023, examining the Civil Wars in Ireland, the first of its kind in the UK, in collaboration with Irish Museums.